-Nearly 50%\ of Valloured INEGITY 0075 S. employees took part in the Vallourec Invest 2023 employee shareholding plan, demonstrating once again the robustness of the Group's roadmap and employees' confidence in the strategy implemented.
+Valloures INEarly 00% 5. employees took part Nearly 50% of in the Vallourec Invest 2023 employee shareholding plan, demonstrating once again the robustness of the Group's roadmap and employees' confidence in the strategy implemented.

 Training and learning are also pivotal to achieving operational excellence.
 Through Vallourec University, the Group provides training covering fundamentals, culture, leadership, soft and business skills.